Developer coding guidelines Jun 17, 2009 / Updated: May 18, 2013

 Development build on GitHub

-If you would like to simply test the development releases of Zenphoto between releases, you can the development version from GitHub.
+If you would like to simply test the support build of Zenphoto between releases, you can download it at https://github.com/zenphoto/zenphoto/

 Warning: The development packages may be unstable and haven't been thoroughly tested.
 Use them only if you wish to help test new features and give us feedback.